 With programs leading to a research Master of Science (MS), a non-thesis Master of Arts (MA) and a Doctor of Philosophy (PhD), the Department of Biological Sciences provides students the knowledge and skills necessary to pursue successful careers in the life sciences.
 Offering a competitive breadth of knowledge while remaining sensitive to the needs of individual students, the department delivers a diverse academic experience that includes extensive faculty-student interactions and freedom to undertake interdisciplinary studies.

 The graduate program in biological sciences has two tracks: biochemical, cell and molecular biology (BCMB) or ecology, evolution and behavior (EEB).
 These tracks can be combined or pursued concurrently with other academic interests.
-An accelerated BA + MS degree and certificate programs are also available.
+A 4+1 BA + MS degree and certificate programs are also available.
 Students are encouraged to explore faculty profile and research areas before applying.

 - PHD in Biological Sciences